intothevoid/likho/README.md

 It's designed to convert markdown files into a fully functional static website with minimal configuration.

+# Demo

+A demo site (my personal blog) built with Likho can be found at [https://intothevoid.github.io/](https://intothevoid.github.io/)

 ## Features

 - Markdown to HTML conversion